dilshads/telegram-bot-nova/README.md

 });
 ```

-I know it's probably not the best example but seeing the json tree will be easiler to understand than explaining it.
+I know it's probably not the best example but seeing the JSON tree will be easiler to understand than explaining it.

 ### kickChatMember
 Use this to remove a member from the target chat.
 Supergroups will require an unban unfortunately due to how the Telegram server handles this command.